 I live on a farm in Minnesota with my husband and kids.
 I grew up in Denver and Phoenix, so I didn’t exactly see that coming.

 I homeschool my kids.
 I love homeschooling, and it’s a huge passion of mine, but I wouldn’t say I’m a homeschooling evangelist, as some of my very best friends school their kids differently.
 I never wanted to homeschool.
 I used to be against homeschooling.
 God totally changed my heart on that one, and humbled me more than I like to talk about.
-We have been homeschooling for 8 years.
+We have been homeschooling for 10 years.
 We are in our 4th year of Classical Conversations which is a nationwide homeschooling program.
 I direct a Challenge B program for 8th graders.